Types of Business Entity in Australia in 2023

 - Firms are subject to increased regulation, which must comply with the Corporations Act 2001.

-In Australia, forming a sole proprietorship is a simple procedure.
+Forming a sole proprietorship in Australia is a simple procedure.
 Just like other business structures, a sole trader doesn’t have to enrol their entity with the Australian Securities and Investments Commission (ASIC).

 If your firm is anticipated to have an annual revenue of $75,000 or above, you will eventually have to enrol for Goods and Services Tax (GST) and get an Australian Business Number (ABN).